Apple Industrial Design Group: Frog Design

-It was out of this contest that Hartmut Esslinger and his team at Frog Design came to Apple and created a unique design language that took the project's code name and helped establish Apple with a serious corporate image.
+Hartmut Esslinger and his team at Frog Design came to Apple through this contest and created a design language that took the project's code name, contributing to a unified corporate visual identity for Apple.
 Though Esslinger originally created a design for the Macintosh, it wasn't until the Apple IIc, designed with Rob Gemmell, that Apple would first introduce the new design language.
 From the introduction of the Apple II through the Macintosh Plus, Apple's products favored a beige-like color scheme of differing shades.
 The Apple IIc was the first to introduce a product with a lighter, creamy off-white color, known in-house as "Fog" (though Esslinger originally argued for bright white), a color that would persist in all Snow White design language products until the introduction of the Apple IIGS in late 1986, which marked a turning point in the unification of Apple products.
 Apple selected a warm gray color they called "Platinum" for the IIGS and all subsequent desktop computers until the introduction of the iMac in 1998.
 (A dark gray color was adopted for the PowerBook line of laptops and its peripherals).

 The original Macintosh was designed by Jerry Manock and Terry Oyama with guidance from Steve Jobs.
-In doing so, they unwittingly created an enduring iconic design.
-Though variously redressed in "Snow White" details (such as the Macintosh SE), all the way to the translucent iMac, there is a legacy imparted by the original Macintosh design.
+In doing so, they created a design that became central to the visual identity of the Macintosh line.
+Elements of the original Macintosh design influenced subsequent models, from the "Snow White" updates like the Macintosh SE to the translucent casing of the iMac.
 Having worked 90-hour weeks, Manock and the rest of the Mac team were exhausted, and he failed to register the Macintoshes in time for the design award consideration.
 Esslinger would not make the same mistake with the SE and ultimately received the recognition denied Manock, which often led to Esslinger being credited with the original design of the Macintosh, a perception Esslinger and Frog Design always corrected.
 However, by the end of 1985, Steve Jobs resigned from Apple and Hartmut Esslinger and his Frog Design team followed, later working with Jobs at NeXT.

 Reformation

-By the early 1990s, Apple discovered that the Snow White language that had served them so well through the 80s was being copied by its generic IBM PC competitors, causing Apple to lose some of its unique identity.
+By the early 1990s, Apple discovered that the Snow White language was being copied by generic IBM PC competitors.
 With the move away from Frog Design, Apple chose to bring all industrial design in-house by creating the Apple Industrial Design Group, headed by Robert Brunner except for portable computer devices design projects led by Kazuo Kawasaki.
-Though many of the new designs reflected the legacy of Esslinger's Snow White language, the new design group began to rapidly move in its direction, which can be clearly seen in landmark products of the Espresso language such as the Macintosh Color Classic.
-The list of innovative designs which clearly defined Apple products in the marketplace continued through the 90s.
+Though many of the new designs reflected the legacy of Esslinger's Snow White language, the new design group began to move away from it, visible in products using the Espresso design language such as the Macintosh Color Classic.
+Snow White's features, like deep grooves into the plastic, did not fit the scale of mobile products.
+Espresso would feature symmetry, darker colors, and more curves.